-Roofing including roof space platform presumably clad in felt or similar.
+Roofing including roof space flat rear platform presumably clad in felt or similar.
+No access was afforded to any roof void area or flat roof platform at the time of inspection.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 Cast iron gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional solid stone construction being pointed externally.
+The main walls are of traditional cavity brick construction being rendered externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.

 Doors and windows were not forced open.